All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 The Golden Temple

-After lunch, we head east to visit one of Japan's most iconic symbols: the Kinkaku-ji Temple, also known as the Golden Temple.
+After lunch, we head east to visit one of Japan's emblems: the Kinkaku-ji Temple, also known as the Golden Temple.
 The temple is covered in gold leaves that, when illuminated by sunlight, create a stunning reflection on the pond in front of it.
 In Japanese culture, gold symbolizes purification from negative thoughts, so we can expect to leave with clear and peaceful minds after visiting this beautiful site.
 We end the day at Ryoanji Temple, where we can stroll through the largest Zen garden in Japan.
 Have we found inner peace yet?

-Included: Japan Rail Pass Money Pot: local transports and admission fees if any Not included: food and beverages
+Money Pot: local transport and admission fees if any

 day 5